usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  good idea for movie theaters to implement reasonable staff training programs and periodic refresher courses, the Department declines to take these recommendations and has not included in the final rule specific logistical requirements concerning movie theater staff training.

- <p>The Department has decided to retain in the final
- rule the language in proposed &sect; 36.303(g)(6)(iii) requiring movie theater staff to effectively communicate with individuals who are deaf or hard of hearing, or blind or have low vision, regarding the uses of, and potential
+The Department has decided to retain in the final rule the language in proposed &sect; 36.303(g)(6)(iii) requiring movie theater staff to effectively communicate with individuals who are deaf or hard of hearing, or blind or have low vision, regarding the uses of, and potential